anirudh201098/Store-Item-Demand-Forecasting/README.md

 #### Train, Test and Validation sets:
 We considered 2017 as our test data, and 2013 -2016 as our train data.
 The train data has 7,30,500 samples, and test data has 1,82,500 samples.
 For validation, we considered leave 6 out strategy, wherein 6 months is used as validation data and rest of the 42 months is used for training each set of samples.
 We fine tuned the results considering different 6 months in each year.
+In total, we have 8 sets for 2013-2016 years.

 ### Deep models
 In this category, after concatenating all the embedding layers, we applied Neural Networks, Long Short term Memory (LSTM), Temporal Convolutional Neural Network (TCN), Hybrid model (TCN +LSTM), and LSTM Autoencoder.